1and1/go-maven-poller/README.md

 This is a Maven repository package plugin for [Go CD](http://www.go.cd/) and a remix of the [aresok's](https://github.com/aresok/go-maven-poller) codebase.
 The major differences are:

-* Usage of Maven instead of Ant
+* Building with Maven instead of Ant
 * Added proxy option to repository configuration
 * This plugin parses the *maven-metadata.xml* of a Maven repository instead of using the Nexus API and therefore can be used for a broader range of *Artifactory* and *Nexus* repositories.
 * Use of [GoCD JSON API](http://www.go.cd/documentation/developer/writing_go_plugins/package_material/json_message_based_package_material_extension.html)